 These books are all excellent and worth reading as well.

-The night before Oona’s 19th birthday, on New Years’ Eve 1982, she’s struggling with a big decision.
-Should she go all-inn on her commitment to her band and boyfriend, or follow-through with a long-time plan to study economics in London with her best friend?
+The night before Oona’s 19th birthday, on New Year’s Eve 1982, she’s struggling with a big decision.
+Should she go all-in on her commitment to her band and boyfriend, or follow through with a long-time plan to study economics in London with her best friend?

 Before she can go down either path, she wakes up on New Year’s Day, in the year 2014.
 Instead of being 19, she’s suddenly 51.
 She continues to live her life out of order, traveling backward or forward each New Year, but never knowing what age she’ll be when she wakes up.

 A mix of comedy and drama about a group of neighbors overcoming individual struggles when they’re willing to share them and lean on other women.

 Looking for a hilarious rom-com reminiscent of The Flatshare?
 Bitter Luc O’Donnell has excess emotional baggage after growing up in the shadow of a distant B-list celeb father and eccentric mom.
 When his job at a charity is endangered after incriminating photos of him are posted online, he has to re-make his image from party boy to “the right kind of gay” by coming up with a stable boyfriend.
 He knows he’s not ready for a real relationship, but could he sustain a fake relationship long enough to get through a fundraiser?

-Cassie is one of the only female firefighters at her Texas firehouse, but she’s welcomed as part of the family and she loves her job.
-When an unexpected turn of events forces her to uproot her life and move to Boston, Cassie finds that her new firehouse has never had a female firefighter and they are not thrilled to have her join their ranks.
-Before leaving Texas her former chief gave her a few simple rules for success in a boys-club, but after meeting the newest rookie, she might have trouble with rule number one – don’t date firefighters!
+Cassie is one of the only female firefighters at her Texas firehouse, but she’s welcomed as part of the family, and she loves her job.
+When an unexpected turn of events forces her to uproot her life and move to Boston, Cassie finds that her new firehouse has never had a female firefighter, and they are not thrilled to have her join their ranks.
+Before leaving Texas, her former chief gave her a few simple rules for success in a boys club, but after meeting the newest rookie, she might have trouble with rule number one – don’t date firefighters!

 We always enjoy Camille Pagán’s books, and this one did not disappoint.
-It was a wonderfully fast and enjoyable!
-Annie’s life isn’t going well – she awful boss just sabotaged her chemistry career and her finance took off for Paris to take a little “break” from their relationship.
+It was wonderfully fast and enjoyable!
+Annie’s life isn’t going well – her awful boss just sabotaged her chemistry career, and her fiance took off for Paris to take a little “break” from their relationship.
 Annie has decided she’s done with people!
-But when she sees a glamorous young woman move in next door, her curiosity gets the better of her and she winds up getting sucked into her neighbor’s drama and ends up with not one but two new people in her life.
+But when she sees a glamorous young woman move in next door, her curiosity gets the better of her, and she winds up getting sucked into her neighbor’s drama and ends up with not one but two new people in her life.